-When driving through newer additions looking for new construction, having an experienced Realtor with you is important. is here to help you navigate the sea of new homes today to pick one that's a match for your family.
+While driving through newer developments seeking new construction, having the right agent on your team is vital. will help you navigate the myriad of new homes today to pick one that's been built for you.

-For example, if a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
+For example, if a property has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just finished, don't count on being able to get a deal.
+However, if a home was recently completed, don't count on being able to get a deal.